etan675/manga-folder-helper/README.md

 ### Description (12/12/2024):

-Basically, manga sources downloaded from mangakatana.com will be organised in nested folders, but KCC doesn't support nested folders as input, and we definitely don't want to be manually picking out the files for each chapter and converting one at a time.
+Manga sources downloaded from mangakatana.com will be organised in nested folders, but KCC doesn't support nested folders as input and we definitely don't want to manually pick out the files for each chapter and converting them one at a time.

 So we want to end up with just a single 'flattened' folder, with all of the manga's source files in its original sequence, we will then use this as the input for KCC.